Loderian/Activities/README.txt

 In addition each activity can have a responsible user who can be granted access to view and/or edit their assigned activities.
 Activities can be archived to get a 'history' and reduce the amount of activities on the 'main' list.

-#### Activity Report ####
+### Activity Report ###

 This plugin comes with a report page where you can get an overview of the activity and its participants.
 The report is a static structure, but has a lot of customization options for its content.
 In addition to specific report settings, the 'Activities > Options > Activity Report' page you can set a generic setting for all reports.

-Reports are currently designed for printing, but mobile use will be supported in the future.
+### Export and Participant Communication ###

+The export page allows you to copy participant information from an activity.
+It currently supports exporting email, phone and names.
+For example it can be used to send emails to all participants by copying the email list it provides and pasting it into a email program or webpage.

-#### Shortcodes ####
+### Shortcodes ###

 A simple shortcode is provided to display activity information in blog-posts, products or other types of posts.
 Also comes with an option to display a join/unjoin button on posts.

-### Locations ###

-Locations has the common location information in addition to a description.
+Check the FAQ on how to use it.

 ### Responsible Users ###

 Usually users would be granted permission to use a plugin based on their role.
-In this plugin you can grant users permission to only view and/or edit their assigned activities.
+With this plugin you can grant users permission to only view and/or edit their assigned activities.
-This will naturally not restrict access for other users who have permission based on role.
+This will naturally not restrict access for other users who have higher permissions based on role.

 ### WooCommerce ###

-Activities has a light integration with WooCommerce.
-WooCommerce products can be assigned with any number of activities, when a user buys the product and the order is set to *Completed* they will be added to the activities assigned to products bough.
+Activities has a good integration with WooCommerce.
+Products can be assigned with any number of activities, when a user buys the product and the order is set to *Completed* they will be added to the activities assigned to products bought.

-#### Guest Customers ####

-Since activities uses WordPress users, it comes with the option to automatically create users from guest customers.
-It can also convert existing guest customers with a single press of a button in the options section.
+Guets customers who buy any product can be converted into a WordPress user and then be assigned to activities.

-### Import and Export ###
+### Importing ###

-#### Import ####

 Activities comes with a simple import feature.
 The import system only takes CSV files and expect them to be semicolon separated.
 Both activities and participants can be imported.

-#### Export ####

-The export page allows you to export data about participants for an activity.
-It currently supports exporting email, phone and names.
-Other export features are not yet added, but the existing version is very useful for communication with participants.

-### Activity Archive ###

-Activities can be archived when they are no longer active.
-This allows you to get a history of previous activities without an ever growing list of activities on the main page.

-### Users ###

-On every user profile in the admin area there is added an overview of the current active activities and the archived ones.
-This plugin also includes and option to get a better user search in the admin user list, which allows you to search by first and last name.

 == Installation ==